loradar/loradar_tool/Kibana/README.md

 # Kibana
-Tutorial on the installation and using Kibana to create a dashboard of the LoRadar data is available through _Kibana Tutorial.pdf_
+Tutorial on the installation and using Kibana to create a dashboard of the LoRadar data is explained in _Kibana Tutorial.pdf_